hasechris/RPi.I2C.Net/README.md

 RPi.I2C.Net
 ====
+We have two parts in this repo.

+## Native I2C C library
+Located under Lib/LibNativeI2C/
+You have to compile this on your *unix box for yourself.
+Sorry :(

 I2C library on C# for Raspberry Pi.
 About connecting Arduino and Raspberry Pi read this blog posts: [hardware part](http://blog.mshmelev.com/2013/06/connecting-raspberry-pi-and-arduino.html) and [software part](http://blog.mshmelev.com/2013/06/connecting-raspberry-pi-and-arduino-software.html).